LokeshKumar-Dev/Musify-backend/README.md

 ![MySQL Workbench screenshot](images/mysql-workbench-screenshot.png)

 ## Concepts

 This API was created as part of the Manchester Codes Software Engineering course.
 The project covered the following concepts:

-* Databases & database design
+- Databases & database design
-* Data schema
+- Data schema
-* SQL
+- SQL
-* MySQL
+- MySQL
-* Sequelize
+- Sequelize
-* Database querying and CRUD operations
+- Database querying and CRUD operations
-* Test Driven Development(TDD)
+- Test Driven Development(TDD)

 ## Technologies

-* Express
+- Express
-* Sequelize
+- Sequelize
-* MySQL & MySQL Workbench
+- MySQL & MySQL Workbench
-* Mocha, Chai and SuperTest
+- Mocha, Chai and SuperTest
-* Docker
+- Docker
-* Node and Node Package Manager
+- Node.js and Node Package Manager
-* Git & GitHub
+- Git & GitHub
-* Dotenv
+- Dotenv
-* Nodemon
+- Nodemon
-* Postman
+- Postman

 ## Languages

-* JavaScript
+- JavaScript
-* SQL
+- SQL

 ## Features

 The API has the following functionality:

-* Create new artists, albums or songs
+- Create new artists, albums or songs
-* Get a list of all artists, all albums or all songs in the database
+- Get a list of all artists, all albums or all songs in the database
-* Query the data to retrieve specific artists, or albums/songs by specific artists, or even individual albums or songs
+- Query the data to retrieve specific artists, or albums/songs by specific artists, or even individual albums or songs
-* Update artist, album or song records in the database
+- Update artist, album or song records in the database
-* Delete artist, album or song records from the database
+- Delete artist, album or song records from the database

 ## Status

 Project is: _in progress_